The 4 Advantages of Charred Wood Siding

 “Sometimes, true wisdom is acknowledging the wisdom of our precursors.”

 This wood preservation technique originated in Japan, where charring wood dates to time immemorial.
 In fact, shou sugi ban confers properties which extends the service life of exterior siding.
 Name it charred wood or shou sugi ban, this technique is well worth promoting – it is sustainable, ecological and quite frankly, it is splendid.

 Espace-Bois is a pioneer in Quebec.
 Our company operates in the field of interior and exterior wood siding.
-Along with our Bois-Brûlé, division, we prioritize Eastern White Cedar for several reasons.
-According to QWEB (Québec Wood Export), European tests examined White Cedar and gave it Rating #1 for its natural durability (EN 350-2), meaning that it is “very sustainable” indeed, due to its fungal resistance.
+We prioritize Cedar for several reasons.
+According to QWEB (Québec Wood Export), European tests examined Cedar and gave it Rating #1 for its natural durability (EN 350-2), meaning that it is “very sustainable” indeed, due to its fungal resistance.
 To date, no other softwood has obtained this rating.
-Cedar is not only an ideal choice, but also a local alternative: it grows on the Atlantic Coast.
-White Cedar is widely known and used in construction because of its rot-proof and weather-resistant properties.
+Cedar is not only an ideal choice, but also a local alternative: it grows on the Atlantic and Pacific Coast.
+Cedar is widely known and used in construction because of its rot-proof and weather-resistant properties.
 Espace-Bois therefore opts for this native softwood which, when exposed to flames and charred, produces a vast array of colours.

 THE 4 ADVANTAGES OF CHARRED WOOD SIDING

 Durability – In fact, the phenols and thuyaplicins naturally present in Cedar repel insects, prevents fungal implantation and even water infiltration.
 These properties even improve over time and more so in the case of exterior siding made of charred Cedar.